 |

-was a popular personality, starting on WDRC FM's midday shift
+starting on WDRC FM's midday shift for a few months before

-the following June when Al Gates
+June when Al Gates took

-took over.
+over.
 At that point Jim became Dick

 Robinson's assistant director at the Connecticut School